Alright (Supergrass song): Reception

 "Alright" was the fifth single to be released from I Should Coco.
-While "Caught by the Fuzz", "Mansize Rooster", "Lose It", and "Lenny" all charted (with "Lenny" even scraping the Top Ten in the UK Singles Chart) and were warmly received by the critics, it was "Alright/Time" – the final release from the album – which proved to be their breakthrough single, largely due to the popularity of the song "Alright".
+While "Caught by the Fuzz", "Mansize Rooster", "Lose It", and "Lenny" all charted and were warmly received by the critics, it was "Alright/Time" – the final release from the album – which proved to be their breakthrough single, largely due to the popularity of the song "Alright".
 In his weekly UK chart commentary, James Masterton wrote, "If every band has their masterpiece in them, then this is surely the one for Supergrass."
 He added, "Sounding like a cross between the Small Faces and Duran Duran, "Alright" was a smash before it had even been released, one of those perfect pop records that makes you want to turn the radio up as loud as possible whenever you hear it."
+David Bennun from Melody Maker praised it as "that delicious, jaunty paean to innocent hedonism".
+The magazine's Paul Mathur said, "'Alright' sounds just like The Rutles' 'I Must Be in Love', enough already to give it semi-sanctified status.
+Then they go and throw in the most brilliantly dumb lyrics you could ever hope to hear."
 A reviewer from Music Week gave the song four out of five, commenting, "The irrepressible trio manage yet again to come up with a catchy summer single that could almost become an anthem for the younger generation.
 These boys can do no wrong."
+Roger Morton from NME named it "Single of the Week".
+Another NME editor, Steve Sutherland, wrote, "'Alright' is their '...Satisfaction', their 'My Generation', their 'Lazy Sunday'.
+From the instant it jumpstarts on pounding piano, it's a good-to-be-alive rollercoaster ride through making no big deal about sleeping around, rolling motors and generally living it up."
 Leesa Daniels rated it five out of five in the 5 July issue of Smash Hits, calling it "a lovely jaunty affair with plinky, plonky piano and guitars."

-"Alright/Time" reached number two in the UK Singles Chart, making it Supergrass' highest charting single to date along with "Richard III".
+"Alright/Time" reached number two in the UK Singles Chart, making it Supergrass' highest-charting single to date along with "Richard III".
 It remained in the top three for one month.
 The song became a huge hit with school leavers within the United Kingdom that summer, leading to a huge demand for the track back in the United Kingdom.
 The double A-side also peaked at number 96 on the Australian ARIA Singles Chart in October 1995.
 "Alright" by itself peaked at number eight in Ireland and number 30 in France.

 In 1999, in an interview, Coombes joked "We don't play 'Alright' anymore.
 We should play it in a minor key, and in the past tense."